Chandan8186/cs3103-grp-30/README.md

 ### Logging into your account password

 Enter the valid email and password for your email account.
-Google and outlooks supports only Oauth athentication, yahoo and google allows for username and password authentication with our application
+Do note that some email providers like Gmail and Yahoo Mail requires users to input an application password as the password instead of their actual password.

+**Note: Outlook only supports OAuth Authentication.
+Please refer to the instructions for logging into your account using [OAuth](#logging-into-your-account-oauth).**

 ### Uploading files